kevinmel2000/monorepo/README.md

 ## Go Test & Build

 Test and build is configured around `unix` system environment.
-If you are using Windows or other systems, there might be some part that not works for you.
+If you are using Windows or other systems, there might be some parts that not works for you.

 All test is structured and being build around `git` version control environment.